olufunkesther/LITA-CAPSTONE-PROJECT/README.md

 ### Project Overview
 ---
-This project aims to uncover key insights such as top-selling products, regional performance, and monthly sales trends.
+This project aims to uncover key insights such as top-selling products, regional performance, and monthly sales trends of a retail store.
 The goal is to provide insights into revenue, units sold and products across regions.
-By analysising theses parameters in the data received, the focus is based on understanding revenue trends and sales performance across regions.
+By analysising theses parameters in the data received, the focus is based on understanding revenue trends and sales performance across regions and in different products.

 ### Data Sources
 ---